BDHS Library Catalogue

-The BDHS Learning Commons helps students and staff locate and manage information for academic and personal use while encouraging strong literacy skills.
-We house a large collection of non-fiction and fiction texts in addition to many periodical and online resources which are available to students both at school and at home (passwords are available on the student sign in screen, library handouts, and from our teachers and librarians).
-Promotion of a consistent research model is foundational to our teaching and the Research Success model is available through the Library section of the Student Common Drive as well as on our Google Classroom.
+The BDHS Learning Commons and our Teacher-Librarians support students and staff as they locate and manage information for academic and personal use.
+We house a large collection of non-fiction and fiction texts in addition to periodical and online resources which are available to students both at school and at home (passwords are available on the Learning Commons Google Classroom and from our Teacher-Librarians).
+Promotion of a consistent research model is foundational to our program and the Research Success model is available through the Library section of the Student Common Drive as well as on our Google Classroom.

-We have school supplies available for students to borrow, along with chess/checker boards and puzzles for students to work on while on lunch or spare.
+We have school supplies available for students to borrow, along with chess/checker boards, games, colouring sheets and puzzles for students to work on to de-stress.
 Students are encouraged to write the titles of library resources we should consider acquiring in our "Wish Book".
-We have a colour printer/photocopier and a black and white printer for student use.
-Students are welcome to come and use a white board to brainstorm project ideas with group members.
-There are 3 seminar rooms available at the front of the library for students and staff to sign out for use.
-And we now have an Outdoor Classroom and Patio for students to use in nice weather!
+We have a colour printer/photocopier/scanner for student use.
+Students are welcome to use one of our white boards to brainstorm project ideas with group members.
+There are 2 seminar rooms available at the front of the Learning Commons for students and staff to sign out for use.
+And we now have our Susan Wright Outdoor Classroom and Patio open for students to use in nice weather!

-Be careful and respect copyright laws when on the web.
-You must receive written permission to use someone else's material or else give credit to the material's owner.
-At the bottom of this page for a link to Creative Commons through which you can search for licensed material.
+Students must respect copyright laws when on the web and creating academic products.
+They must receive written permission to use someone else's material or else give credit to the material's owner.
+At the bottom of this page there is a link to Creative Commons through which students can search for licensed material.

 Britannica School Online

-Britannica School is an online encyclopedia which the Ministry of Education provides to us.
+Britannica School is an online encyclopedia.
 Students can set up their own accounts to keep track of "favourites" and organize their research.
 This source also has valuable information for research projects and should be the first place students visit to learn about a topic.
 Additionally, students may use videos and images from this source.
 Britannica will format reference entries in one of many styles (MLS, APA etc) Check in with a Teacher-Librarian or our Google Classroom for the username and password.
 This resource may be used at home and school.
 Visit Britannica School Online

 Learn 360 is a collection of educational videos, video clips, newsreels, audio and video files and still images for students to use.
 This resource my be accessed at home and school through Brightspace or visit Learn 360 with a student username and password.

-Are you looking for an alternative to boring old Power Point Presentations?
-Try Prezi!
+Students looking for an alternative to boring old Power Point Presentations should try Prezi!

-Are you looking for photos and other material licensed for you to use in your material without breaking copyright law?
-Go to Creative Commons and search for what you're looking through its site.
-You may also post things you have created to this site and specify how you want your creation licensed for others' use.
+Students looking for photos and other material licensed for use in material without breaking copyright law should go to Creative Commons and search its site.
+Students may also post things they have created to this site and specify how they wish for their creation to be licensed for others' use.
 Visit Creative Commons.